-A copy of this Plan shall be kept in the office of the Superintendent, School Business Administrator, Building Administrators, Head Custodian/Head Bus Driver, and Building Nurses.
+A copy of this Plan shall be kept in the office of the Superintendent, School Business Administrator, Building Administrators, Director of Facilities/Head Bus Driver, and Building Nurses.

-19. IMPLEMENTATION OF SCHOOL SECURITY - 155.17(e)(1)(xii)
+19. IMPLEMENTATION OF SCHOOL SECURITY - 155.17(c)(1)(xi)

 Certain procedures minimize or provide early warning of problems when unwanted persons are in a school building.
 The following procedures shall be implemented to improve security in the buildings: